patriciaporter86/gomoment.github.io/docs/Messages.md

-For more information on Accepting(LINK), Assigning(LINK), or Resolving(LINK) a message, please click the labels in the image below or use the links on the left.
+For more information on [Accepting](Messages/#accepting-a-message), [Assigning](Messages/#assigning-a-message), or [Resolving](Messages/#resolving-a-message) a message, please click the labels in the image below or use the links on the left.

 ![](./img/messagemap.png)

 ###**_Accepting A Message_**

-1) When a message is assigned to you, there will be a label beneath the message stating this.
+1) When a message is assigned to you, you will receive a notification via email or text which provides a link to the message.
+There will also be a label beneath the message stating that you are assigned.

 ![](./img/assignedyou.png)